No passwords, No popups, No cost, No AI:

 2003

 I recently remodeled an office foyer and used 185 grit finished stainless steel to dress up elevator doors, insides of the elevator, a bridge walkway, back splash for a drinking fountain and decorative soffits.
-A few weeks after completion a weekend custodian used muriatic acid [affil links] to clean a back room sink.
+A few weeks after completion a weekend custodian used muriatic acid this on eBay or Amazon [affil links] to clean a back room sink.
 He let the acid sit in the sink for the weekend and when the office staff returned on Monday every bit the stainless was oxidized.
 Gas from the acid had filled the building and ruined the stainless.
 I've tried different cleaners, but to no avail.
 The oxidation returns after a few days.
 I believe the steel is 400 series, but I'm not sure.
 Removal of the stainless sheeting is nearly impossible.

 Thanks for any help.